Rev.Christopher Constantinides, Presiding Priest

 For over 35 years of ministry, Fr.
 Christopher has cultivated a strong ministry rooted in the youth, and has participated in Ionian Village, the Archdiocesan Summer Camp in Greece several times, as well as his local metropolis camps and programs.
 Fr.
 Christopher has spearheaded expansion and fundraising projects at several of his assignments and believes that a ministry of true stewardship is the basis for any meaningful service in the church.

 In 2017, Fr.
 Christopher and Angie moved to the Cathedral of St. Paul in Hempstead, New York to begin a new and exciting ministry.
 Fr.
 Christopher and Angie are the proud parents of Fr.
-Evagoras (Maria) and Phillip (Alexis) and the proud grandparents of Christopher Andonios, Yianni Andrew, Christopher Harold and Vincent Phillip.
+Evagoras (Maria) and Phillip (Alexis) and the proud grandparents of Christopher Andonios, Yianni Andrew, Christopher Harold, Vincent Phillip and Alexander Stavros

 Rev.Constantin Ursache, Assistant Priest